Aliases for SON Gene

 This gene encodes a protein that contains multiple simple repeats.
 The encoded protein binds RNA and promotes pre-mRNA splicing, particularly of transcripts with poor splice sites.
 The protein also recognizes a specific DNA sequence found in the human hepatitis B virus (HBV) and represses HBV core promoter activity.
 There is a pseudogene for this gene on chromosome 1.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Jul 2013]

 GeneCards Summary for SON Gene

 SON (SON DNA Binding Protein) is a Protein Coding gene.
-Diseases associated with SON include hepatitis b.
-GO annotations related to this gene include nucleic acid binding and RNA binding.
+Diseases associated with SON include Anterior Horn Cell Disease and Hepatitis B. GO annotations related to this gene include nucleic acid binding and RNA binding.

 UniProtKB/Swiss-Prot for SON Gene

 RNA-binding protein that acts as a mRNA splicing cofactor by promoting efficient splicing of transcripts that possess weak splice sites.
 Specifically promotes splicing of many cell-cycle and DNA-repair transcripts that possess weak splice sites, such as TUBG1, KATNB1, TUBGCP2, AURKB, PCNT, AKT1, RAD23A, and FANCG.
 Probably acts by facilitating the interaction between Serine/arginine-rich proteins such as SRSF2 and the RNA polymerase II.
 Also binds to DNA; binds to the consensus DNA sequence: 5-GA[GT]AN[CG][AG]CC-3.
 May indirectly repress hepatitis B virus (HBV) core promoter activity and transcription of HBV genes and production of HBV virions.